Vampire lifestyle

 The vampire lifestyle, also known as the vampire subculture or vampire community (sometimes spelled "vampyre"), is an alternative lifestyle and subculture inspired by the mythology and popular culture surrounding vampires.
 Participants often identify with or as vampires, drawing inspiration from various media, including gothic literature, films, and role-playing games.
 The subculture encompasses a range of practices, from incorporating vampire aesthetics into daily life to engaging in rituals involving blood consumption or energy work.

-The vampire subculture largely stemmed from the goth subculture, but also incorporates some elements of the sadomasochism subculture.
-The Internet provides a prevalent forum of communication for the subculture, along with other media such as glossy magazines devoted to the topic.
+The vampire subculture largely stemmed from the goth subculture, but also incorporates some elements of the sadomasochism and relevant aesthetic known as Vampirecore, which romanticizes vampires in total.
+Many forums and websites for the communication and relevant discussions for the members of the subculture exist, along with other media such as glossy magazines devoted to the topic.

-Participants within the subculture range from those who dress as vampires but understand themselves to be human, to those who assert a need to consume either blood or 'human energy'.

-Though the vampire subculture has considerable overlap with gothic subculture, the vampire community also has overlap with both therian and otherkin communities, and are considered by some to be a part of both, despite the difference in cultural and historical development.
+Participants within the subculture range from those who dress and act as vampires but understand themselves to be human, to those who assert a need to consume either blood or human 'energy' and 'emotions', or both.
+Though the vampire subculture has considerable overlap with gothic subculture, the vampire community also has overlap with both therian and otherkin communities, and are considered by some to be a part of the latter, despite the difference in cultural and historical development.

-Characteristics of the scene
+Characteristics

 Two people dressed as vampires, one with fangs.

-Vampire lifestylers might dress up in 'vampire' clothing, indulge in habits like sleeping in a coffin, and/or primarily participate in RPGs such as Vampire: The Masquerade."
+Vampire lifestylers might dress up in 'vampire' clothing, indulge in habits like sleeping in a coffin, maintaining nighttime lifestyle or participating in RPGs such as Vampire: The Masquerade."
+Some communities of modern vampyres differ by their type, into Houses, that maintain close family-like relationships, Courts, that provide opportunities for community bonding and networking, and Orders, which help the formations of subgroups from various communities.

-Types of vampire lifestylers
+Types of vampyres

-Vampire lifestylers may self-identify with labels regarding their proclivities and interests.
+Members of Vampire subculture may self-identify with labels regarding their proclivities and interests.
 The following is a non-exhaustive list, and are not necessarily mutually exclusive: